Defense Technology Training

 Course Overview:

-Each of the four class modules focuses on a different subject/product group presented in a hald-day of lecture-based studies followed by a half-day in the field for demonstration and drills.
-Unique to this class is the state-of-the-art deployment tactics which come direct from the manufactur of the products.
+Each of the four class modules focuses on a different subject/product group presented in a half-day of lecture-based studies followed by a half-day in the field for demonstration and drills.
+Unique to this class is the state-of-the-art deployment tactics which come direct from the manufacturer of the products.

 Students have the option of taking each module individually or registering for all four modules for a discounted price of $ 1,050.00.

-Day 1 - OC Aerosol Prohectors Instructor Program $375
+Day 1 - OC Aerosol Projectors Instructor Program $375

 Day 2 - Less Lethal Impact Munitions Instructor Program $375